pagkly/Zed/Investopedia3/Noncumulative Definition and Examples.md

 ## Understanding Noncumulative

-Noncumulative describes a type of preferred stock that does not entitle investors to reap any missed [dividends](https://www.investopedia.com/terms/d/dividend.asp).
+Noncumulative describes a type of preferred stock that does not entitle investors to reap any missed [[dividends]](https://www.investopedia.com/terms/d/dividend.asp).
 By contrast, "cumulative" indicates a class of preferred stock that indeed entitles an investor to dividends that were missed.

 ## The Differences Between Common and Preferred Stock

 Companies either issue common, preferred stock, or both.
 Preferred stock ranks ahead of common shares in getting something back if the company declares bankruptcy and sells off its assets.
 More importantly, preferred stocks are issued with stated dividend rates.
 If a company is profitable, preferred shareholders collect dividends before common stockholders.

-On the flip side, preferred stocks trade more like [bonds](https://www.investopedia.com/terms/b/bond.asp), and thus don't benefit much if the company experiences massive growth.
+On the flip side, preferred stocks trade more like [[bonds]](https://www.investopedia.com/terms/b/bond.asp), and thus don't benefit much if the company experiences massive growth.
 Common shareholders reap those benefits.
-Common shareholders get [voting rights](https://www.investopedia.com/terms/v/votingright.asp), while preferred share holders typically don't.
+Common shareholders get [[voting rights]](https://www.investopedia.com/terms/v/votingright.asp), while preferred share holders typically don't.

 ## Convertible Bonds and Preferred Stock

-Corporate bonds may be issued with a [conversion feature](https://www.investopedia.com/terms/c/convertiblebond.asp), enabling those bonds to be converted into a specific number of shares of either common stock or preferred stock.
+Corporate bonds may be issued with a [[conversion feature]](https://www.investopedia.com/terms/c/convertiblebond.asp), enabling those bonds to be converted into a specific number of shares of either common stock or preferred stock.
 This conversion option lets bondholders convert a debt investment into stock.
-For example, let's assume an investor owns a $1,000 [par amount](https://www.investopedia.com/terms/p/parvalue.asp) corporate bond that can be converted into 20 shares of preferred stock.
+For example, let's assume an investor owns a $1,000 [[par amount]](https://www.investopedia.com/terms/p/parvalue.asp) corporate bond that can be converted into 20 shares of preferred stock.

 Let's further assume that the bond's market value is $1,050, while the stock is selling at $60 per share.
 If the investor converted their holding into preferred stock, they would own securities with a total market value of $1,200, compared with a $1,050 bond.
 If the investor's goal is to earn income, he may keep the bond and elect not to convert.
 By contrast, an investor who is interested in some growth may opt to convert his bond holdings into equities.
 This investor will want to compare the rates offered on the bond and preferred stock.